Albiv-web/Alb.DecoLimitLifter/DecoLimitless/README.md

 * Vanilla FtD can’t load **sentinel** blueprints.
 Keep within legacy limits (<5k decos) if you need to share without this mod.
 * Extremely huge blueprints are bounded by your configured ceilings (`Max*Bytes`).

+## How to download?
+* Download and move the entire folder into your FTD mods folder.

 ## What it does

 * Replaces the blueprint header/data length encoding, and ups limits to support >5k decos.